 Clues, but no proof

-An exhaustive search covering 2.97 million square miles -- nearly the size of the continental United States -- has yielded some clues, but no proof of where the Boeing 777 is or what happened to it.
+Where they got to, still unknown.
+An exhaustive search – covering a mind-boggling 2.97 million square miles, which is nearly the size of the continental United States – has yielded some clues, but no proof of where the Boeing 777 is or definitively what happened to it.

-One of the most notable leads revolved around two large objects detected by satellite a week ago floating on waters over 1,400 miles off Australia's west coast.
+The latest, most notable lead revolved around two large objects detected by satellite Sunday floating on waters over 1,400 miles off of Australia’s west coast.

 “The fact that it’s six days ago that this imagery was captured does mean that clearly what objects were there, are likely to have moved a significant different distance as a result of currents and winds,” Truss said.